britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

     .reduce(getDateAndValueReducer, [])
     .reduce(consolidateDatesReducer, []);
 ```
-In the first reducer we get the entries by date, keeping only date and values.
+In the first reducer function, we obtain the entries by date, keeping only date and values.
 On the second one, we remove duplicated dates and sum up the values to have an aggregate of them.
-You can check the details of this functions in the [final code][composingDatavizTutorialHTML].
+You can check the details of these functions in the [final code][composingDatavizTutorialHTML].

 Now we are ready to configure and render our brush using the usual pattern:
 ```js